pbs-assess/sdmTMB/README.md

-see any estimated main effects including the linear component of the smoother (`sdepth`), the standard deviation on the smoother weights (`sds(depth)`), the Tweedie dispersion and power parameters, the Matérn range distance (distance at which points are effectively indepenent), the marginal spatial field standard deviation, and the negative log likelihood at convergence.
+see any estimated main effects including the linear component of the smoother (`sdepth`), the standard deviation on the smoother weights (`sds(depth)`), the Tweedie dispersion and power parameters, the Matérn range distance (distance at which points are effectively independent), the marginal spatial field standard deviation, and the negative log likelihood at convergence.